-Originally from University Place, WA moved to Kentucky in 2010 until 2015 and now live in Pennsylvania working at Penn National.
+Originally from University Place, WA moved to Kentucky in 2010 until 2015 and now live in Pennsylvania working at Penn National in the winters and spend the summer in Chicago at Arlington Park.
 I've been into racing since 2004 all thanks to Smarty Jones and have been obsessed with it since, especially the history of it all.

 A few days ago it became official that the 110 year old Rockingham Park up in New Hampshire, a track once called the “finest racetrack in the world,” is closed for good.
 So naturally once I heard that news and was planning a trip to Massachusetts anyways, I knew I had to hop up to Rockingham to see it before it comes down.